Lost in translation? Health systems and innovation transfer – TO-REACH presents at EHMA 2020

 - This implies the development of long-term care services to meet the population needs; reforms within the roles, tasks, and structures of hospitals; strengthening of primary care services; and the reinforcement of mental health care services.

 Within each one of those elements, there are different challenges, aspects to reinforce and address.
-COVID-19 has also added crisis management and emergency preparedness as a priority.
+COVID-19 has added crisis management and emergency preparedness as a priority.

 Some of the key attributes an innovation should have to allows its transfer are the flexibility to be modified by and for potential users; the range of users that can apply the innovation; and the innovation’s capacity to adapt to different local contexts.